mdaffin/disconnected.systems/content/blog/2018-01-24-archlinux-meta-packages.md

 xfsprogs
 ```

-Then simple sourround all of these with quotes `'`  and include them in the depends list like so;
+Then simple surround all of these with quotes `'`  and include them in the depends list like so;

 ```bash
 depends=(